dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 such as TE, IP session aggregation, rate limiting, and distributed NFVi that are not natively available by GTP.

+It must be noted that the SRv6 models discussed in this document can follow either of the interworking or the integration model mentioned earlier depending on operator's requirements.

 SRv6 appears well placed as a mechanism to replace GTP-U with initially no control plane changes, but to then offer a progressive path towards many innovations in routing.

 ### SRv6 with Traffic Engineering

 SRv6 can be applied as a drop-in replacement for GTP without changes in the control-plane.
 This is a simple 1 to 1 replacement discussed in section 6.1.
 However, SRv6 offers much richer possibilities.

 Traffic engineering is a native feature of SR. The SRv6 variant of SR of course supports both strict and loose models of source routing.
 Here, the SID